The Mom Who Runs a Household With AI Agents (New York magazine)

 The actor thinks audiences just want to be surprised.
 He’d do (almost) anything to oblige.

-A true-crime podcast series about the mysterious death of bitcoin baron Gerald Cotten and the $250 million that disappeared with him.
+The mysterious death of bitcoin baron Gerald Cotten — and the $250 million that vanished with him.

-How the Vietnam War epic Da 5 Bloods became one of the most ambitious films of his career.
+How the Vietnam War epic Da 5 Bloods became one of his most ambitious films.

 David Robert Mitchell on his ambitious, divisive, long-awaited new movie, Under the Silver Lake.

-Diamond Dave on tattoo skin care and the future of Van Halen.
+Diamond Dave on the future of Van Halen.